Stupeflix/stupeflix-sxml-doc/docs/language.rst

 Filters
 -------

-You will find a complete descriptions of parameters for each kind of filter in `the developers' library <https://developer.stupeflix.com/library/?q=tags:%22filter%22%20is_featured%3ATrue>`_.
+You will find a complete descriptions of parameters for each kind of filter in _the developers library: https://developer.stupeflix.com/library/?q=tags:%22filter%22%20is_featured%3ATrue.